-So what is the bottom line?
+So what conclusions can be drawn?
 Is the Fujifilm X20 better than the Canon G7 X or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Easier framing: Has an optical viewfinder for image framing and settings control.

 - Faster shutter: Has higher mechanical shutter speed (4000/sec vs 2000/sec) to freeze action.

 - Faster burst: Shoots at higher frequency (12 vs 6.5 flaps/sec) to capture the decisive moment.